Loading617/Inter/README.md

 </p>

 # Inter
-Inter A new talk, text, video call platform written in Rust
+Inter: A new talk, text, video call platform written in Rust